Iteranya/DiscordBot/characters/README.md

 For each string in the examples string, you want to make a character quote followed immediately with a metacommentary of the character.
 Yes, actual metacommmentary, I know you don't want this, but trust me, it won't show up or even be generated.
 Just keep the format.

+**Important** also add the [System Note: RP Continues awaiting user input...] or something similar for the last system note example, just trust me alright?
+There's no easy way to explain why this is important.

 So the format is:
 ```
 user: Brief Introduction?